 Conditions were once again incredibly calm as we drifted along on glass calm waters.
 As soon as I spotted the mahi was making it’s round from the back of the boat and toward us again, Matt threw the multi-colored lure in the water just in front of it.
 That fish didn’t even have time to think about what was happening, it just saw something land an inch from it’s face and went to nibble on it.
 We’d just caught our mahi!
 The question now was, could we keep it this time?

 Without any time to prepare for actually catching a fish since I’d literally spotted it about 90 seconds earlier, we were in no way ready when we landed it.
 Matt began pulling it in toward the boat while I quickly ran to the back to grab the gaff.
 Food was beginning to get low and there was no way I was going to let this meal get away.
-Approaching Matt again with the sharp hook in my hand, he explained that he was going to hand the line over to me while he gaffed the fish and brought it on deck.
+Approaching Matt again with the sharp hook in my hand, he explained that he was going to hand the line over to me while he gaffed the fish and brought it on deck, look here for visual representation.
 Hearing about exhausting fights that other fishers have put up with while trying to bring in these powerful fish, I braced myself against the gunnel to keep myself from ending up in the water and getting dragged half way to Horta.
 Surprisingly though, there was no struggle.

 At least, not until we got it on deck.
 Suddenly it began flexing it’s powerful muscles as it’s massive body started flipping all over the place.
 I had not been prepared for this and had no idea what to do next.
 I guess I assumed the gaff would kill it.
 Matt wasn’t quite sure what to do either and things were not handled well on either side.
 He began barking orders at me as I’m running around screaming ‘I don’t know, I don’t know, I don’t know!’.
 What makes matters even worse is that he can tend to get flustered in these kind of situations where he’s all anxious but can’t tell me what he wants.
 “Get me the…uh…you know…the…the thing!!”.
 “What effing thing?!
 I don’t know what you need!”.
 “It’s the…uh..just get me a hammer..quick!!”.